What the Heck is Going On?February 20, 2018

 We’ve Seen This Movie Before: ALEC Recycles the Ag-Gag Script

 Among the most worrisome bills are a handful that follow the ALEC ag-gag model of creating a special class of commerce that gets special protections from protests.
-In this case, the special class is called “critical infrastructure,” which includes everything from pipelines to cell phone towers to railroads (but not things like schools or hospitals, no matter how critical some of us might think those might be).
-The bills would criminalize trespass onto these special properties.
+In this case, the special class is called “critical infrastructure,” which includes everything from pipelines to cell phone towers to railroads.
+The bills would criminalize trespass onto these specially designated properties.
 There are already laws to address trespassing, vandalism, property damage, and terrorism.
 But that’s not enough for the trillion dollar extractive industry.
 They want heightened penalties for protesters who dare to target their pipelines and profits.

-ALEC is the American Legislative Exchange Council, a corporation-funded legislation mill that creates model bills for state lawmakers that invariably enhance corporate bottomlines at public expense (read more about ALEC here).
+ALEC is the American Legislative Exchange Council, a corporation-funded legislation mill that creates model bills for state lawmakers that invariably enhance corporate profits at public expense.
 In 2003, in response to a growing animal rights movement, ALEC drafted and began promoting the “Animal and Ecological Terrorism Act” to shield agriculture and animal industries from criticism and protests by silencing whistleblowers and undercover investigators seeking to expose animal cruelty at factory farms.
-The Critical Infrastructure Protection Act is a similar response to increasing environmental activism, particularly against fracking and pipelines.
+ALEC’s model legislation, the Critical Infrastructure Protection Act is a similar response to increasing environmental activism, particularly against fracking and pipelines.

-ALEC based it’s model bill on an Oklahoma bill that became law last May.
+ALEC based it’s model bill on an Oklahoma bill that became law in May, 2017.
 According to the International Center for Not-for-Profit Law, the “sponsor of the law told a House of Representatives committee that it was prompted by the Dakota Access Pipeline protests in North Dakota.”